sailpoint-oss/golang-sdk/api_beta/docs/ServiceDeskIntegrationAPI.md

 func main() {
 	id := "anId" // string | ID of the Service Desk integration to update patchServiceDeskIntegrationRequest := *openapiclient.NewPatchServiceDeskIntegrationRequest() // PatchServiceDeskIntegrationRequest | A list of SDIM update operations according to the [JSON Patch](https://tools.ietf.org/html/rfc6902) standard.
 Only `replace` operations are accepted by this endpoint.
-A 403 Forbidden Error indicates that a PATCH operation was attempted that is not allowed.
+A 403 Forbidden Error indicates that you attempted to PATCH a operation that is not allowed.

 	configuration := openapiclient.NewConfiguration()
 	apiClient := openapiclient.NewAPIClient(configuration)